wilderbonsai/ioforge/src/pages/index.md

       - title: Full-stack Development
         content: >
-          We build full-stack platforms, tools, and other digital solutions with experience that spans over 10 years, using the latest technologies and services such as ReactJS, Node, AWS, Docker, Digital Ocean, Netlify, and many others.
+          We build full-stack platforms, tools, and other digital solutions with experience that spans across 10 years, using the latest technologies and services such as ReactJS, Node, AWS, Docker, Digital Ocean, Netlify, and many others.
         align: left
         image: images/Intelligent-consulting-.png
         image_alt: Feature 2 placeholder image